hsiaofongw/hsiaofongw/README.md

 Above packages, and other packages that my blog is consisted of, are basicly based on Next.js, React, and TypeScript.

-I also built my Email service in forms of RESTful API, which together with another telemetry service that I build for monitoring my blog services status, cooperated to serve as the telemetry section of my blog system.
+I also built my Email service serving RESTful API, togethered with another telemetry service that I build for monitoring services availibility.

-There is also a comment subsystem in my blog, it is based on Next.js (front-end) and Nest.js and MongoDB (back-end), due to that it is still lack of maturity, therefore I choose to not make it public yet.
+There is also a comment service in my blog, which is based on Next.js (front-end), Nest.js and MongoDB (back-end), due to that it is still lack of maturity, I choose not to make it open.

-I am feelling satisfied from what I am doing, i.e. building my blog, since it is driven by TypeScript code, that means its behaviours can be clearly describe and well defined.
-Simply put, it looks like a goldfish bowl.
+I feel good from what I am doing, i.e. building my blog part by part, since all of its subsystems are written in TypeScript, so that the behaviours of the whole system can be clearly model.

 ## What I am learning